 - The annual company valuation as of 12/31 must be ready by May 1 of the following year.

 - You must be on payroll and treated as an employee of the 401(k) plan and you must provide all employees with a W-2 Form.

 - As trustee of the 401(k) plan, make sure you have your fidelity bond.

 - Check with the state your C corporation was formed regarding annual report/fee requirements.
 A C corp. is a taxable entity which means you must file Form 1120.

 - Have quarterly corporate board meetings and keep proper documentation of the meetings.

-Compliancy for Rollover as Business Startup – We’re Here to Help
+Compliance for ROBS – We’re Here to Help

 The Rollover a Business Startups Solution may have a few basic steps to get started, but don’t let this trick you into thinking it is a simple structure to navigate.
 It is highly complex to operate prior to getting started and after you have employed the structure.